pengfei99/DataGovernance/README.md

 On the technology side, a data governance tool can be used, but not mandatory.
 The objective of such tool is to facilitate and automate all the aspects of managing a governance program which we have mentioned above

+Note the data governance is a continuous effort, and the governance policies should be review regularly to meet the requirement of new emerging data asset.

 ## 2. The five decision domain for data governance